google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 glsl-to-spv-worker pixel3 android
 ```

+> You can safely ignore any warnings related to `vkworker`.

 Note that running `spirv-opt` on each shader by adding the `--spirvopt=ARGS`
 argument can help find additional bugs that would otherwise not be found.
 This
 approach can also find bugs in `spirv-opt` itself.